guardian/price-migration-engine/docs/troubleshooting.md

 ### Introduction

 In virtue of Coding Directive #2 (see [coding directives](coding-directives.md)), the engine stops when an error occurs.
 Nowadays, when this happens, we receive a message on the P&E/Growth alarms channel.
-This is more likely to happen in the morning when the engine run at and a bit after 7am UTC.
+This is more likely to happen in the morning when the engine runs at, and a bit after, 7am UTC.

 There are generally 3 types of errors: